Christina Weiss Lurie: Philadelphia Eagles ownership

-Eagles Youth Partnership and other philanthropy

-In 1995, she founded the Eagles Youth Partnership (EYP), the Eagles charitable arm.
-EYP focuses on literacy, vision, and after-school programs.
-EYP provides eye exams, glasses, and books to over 50,000 low-income children annually in the Greater Philadelphia region through its Eagles Eye Mobile and Eagles Book Mobile.
-In 2013, Weiss Lurie helped to launch the Tackling Breast Cancer campaign, a partnership between the Philadelphia Eagles and the Thomas Jefferson University Hospital Breast Care Center with all proceeds from the sale of pink Eagles merchandise being donated to the center.

-Weiss Lurie serves on the board of the Curtis Institute of Music in Philadelphia.
-In 2007, Weiss Lurie helped to establish the Lurie Family Foundation which focused on autism and cancer research.
-She is also a member of the Council on Foreign Relations.

 Sustainability

 Weiss Lurie is a strong promoter of the Eagles Go Green Campaign launched in 2003.
 Go Green is a private initiative to improve the environment by promoting programs that "improve the quality of life in the Philadelphia region, green the environment and reduce the team’s impact on the planet."
 As part of the initiative, the Eagles use solar power at both of their facilities; have taken steps to reduce their energy consumption and trash output on game days; and plant trees to offset the team's carbon emissions.
 EYP's Tackling Breast Cancer and Go Green initiatives earned the team the "2011 Sport Team of the Year" award from Beyond Sport, a global organization that promotes, develops and funds the use of sports to create positive social change across the world.
-Weiss Lurie is a member of the NFL's Green Club working group, a committee of club and league staff members who help determine and direct the league's environmental initiative.
+Weiss Lurie is also a member of the NFL's Green Club working group, a committee of club and league staff members who help determine and direct the league's environmental initiative.